333fred/csharplang/proposals/factory_constructors.md

 be unable to use the feature, or upgrading to C# (whatever version this would ship in) would break them.
 Is there an existing keyword or different syntax we could use to avoid this?

+### Allow `async` factories

+Another big reason people create static factory methods to construct objects is in order to make them async, which constructors today do not allow.
+We could conceivably allow specifying the `async` keyword in the factory signature and have the factory return a `Task<T>`, or any other task-like type.

 ## Considerations

 ### Splitting up the feature